angular/angular/packages/compiler-cli/src/ngtsc/incremental/README.md

 If the file is logically changed, ngtsc will re-analyze it.

+## Reuse of template type-checking code

+Generally speaking, the generation of a template type-checking "shim" for an input component file is a time-consuming operation.
+Such generation produces several outputs:

+1) The text of the template type-checking shim file, which can later be fed to TypeScript for the production of raw diagnostics.
+2) Metadata regarding source mappings within the template type-checking shim, which can be used to convert the raw diagnostics into mapped template diagnostics.
+3) "Construction" diagnostics, which are diagnostics produced as a side effect of generation of the shim itself.

+When a component file is logically unchanged, ngtsc attempts to reuse this generation work.
+As part of creating both the new emit program and template type-checking program, the `ts.SourceFile` of the shim for the component file is included directly and not re-generated.

+At the same time, the metadata and construction diagnostics are passed via the incremental build system.
+When TS gets diagnostics for the shim file, this metadata is used to convert them into mapped template diagnostics for delivery to the user.

+### Limitations on template type-checking reuse

+In certain cases the template type-checking system is unable to use the existing shim code.
+If the component is logically changed, the shim is regenerated in case its contents may have changed.
+If generating the shim itself required the use of any "inline" code (type-checking code which needs to be inserted into the component file instead for some reason), it also becomes ineligible for reuse.

 ## Skipping emit

 ngtsc makes a decision to skip the emit of a file if it can prove that the contents of the file will not have changed since the last good compilation.
 To prove this, two conditions must be true.